 - Applebee's franchise revenue increased 34.4% compared to 2020.
 Approximately \$42 million of the improvement was due to an increase of 38.2% in domestic franchise same-restaurant sales.
 Additionally, revenue increased \$2.6 million due to the reopening of domestic restaurants temporarily closed due to the pandemic and \$2.0 million due to improved collectibility.
 These favorable changes were partially offset by 53rd week revenue of \$2.4 million in 2020 that did not recur in 2021, a decrease of \$1.7 million due to permanent restaurant closures and an increase in domestic delivery credits that reduce royalty revenue.
-Applebee's international revenues \$0.8 million, primarily due to an improvement in same-restaurant sales, partially offset by permanent restaurant closures and a decrease in franchise fees.
-The recovery in international revenues compared to domestic revenues was dampened because roughly two-thirds of international restaurants remained subject to government-mandated operating restrictions during 2021. - IHOP franchise revenue increased 32.3% compared to 2020, primarily due to higher royalty and pancake and waffle dry mix revenues resulting from a 40.2% increase in domestic franchise increase levenue increased 32.3% Compared to 2020, printing due longine robust and warne due and warne due in the revenues resources res - Advertising revenue increased \$73.3 million, compared to 2020, as discussed by brand below.
+Applebee's international revenues increased \$0.8 million, primarily due to an improvement in same-restaurant sales, partially offset by permanent restaurant closures and a decrease in franchise fees.
+The recovery in international revenues compared to domestic revenues was dampened because roughly two-thirds of international restaurants remained subject to government-mandated operating restrictions during 2021. - IHOP franchise revenue increased 32.3% compared to 2020, primarily due to higher royalty and pancake and waffle dry mix revenues resulting from a 40.2% increase in domestic franchise same-restaurant sales.
+These favorable changes were partially offset by additional revenue from the 53rd week of approximately \$3.0 million that did not recur in 2021, a \$1.5 million decrease in franchise fees, a decrease of \$1.1 million due to permanent restaurant closures and an increase in domestic delivery credits that reduce royalty revenue.
+IHOP's international revenues increased \$1.2 million, due primarily to an \$1.4 million increase in termination fees and an improvement in same-restaurant sales, partially offset by a decrease of \$1.2 million due to permanent restaurant closures and a decrease in other franchise fees.
+The recovery in international revenue compared to domestic revenues was dampened because roughly two-thirds of international restaurants remain subject to government-mandated operating restrictions during 2021. - Advertising revenue increased \$73.3 million, compared to 2020, as discussed by brand below.